Hall of Fame

 At 5:21 a.m, on March 14, 1987, Deputy Dodge was dispatched to a report of a domestic assault at an apartment building in Hickman, Nebraska.
 Deputy Dodge arrived within minutes and heard the victim pleading with her husband.
 Knowing that backup was many minutes away, Deputy Dodge made contact at the door to the apartment and was trying to stabilize the situation until assistance arrived when the suspect suddenly shot and killed Deputy Dodge with a.38-caliber revolver, then stole Deputy Dodge’s revolver, and ran from the scene.

-The killer, Terry Reynolds, was apprehended a short time later by a nearby creek bed.
-Deputy Dodge's weapon was recovered from the water where Reynolds had thrown it.
-Terry Reynolds was subsequently convicted of first-degree murder and is currently serving a life sentence.
+Deputy Dodge’s killer was apprehended a short time later by a nearby creek bed.
+Deputy Dodge’s weapon was recovered from the water where it had thrown it.
+The killer was subsequently convicted of first-degree murder and is currently serving a life sentence.

 Deputy Dodge’s funeral was attended by Governor Kay Orr, U.S. Senator Robert Kerrey and many other dignitaries.
 His widow, Barbara Dodge, later became a prominent national advocate for survivors of law enforcement line-of-duty deaths.
 She was elected president of the national organization "Concerns of Police Survivors" and spoke at the 1991 dedication of the National Law Enforcement Officers’ Memorial in Washington, D.C, sharing the dais with President George Bush.
 Craig Dodge’s memory still burns brightly in the hearts of his co-workers, family and friends.
 The example of his life and sacrifice will continue to inspire generations of Nebraska law enforcement officers.